Head Speed MP vs Babolat Pure Drive Comparison

 Having played with both rackets, I didn’t feel any arm or elbow issues but the MP definitely felt more comfortable to play with.

 Power and Control

-The SMP and PD are both Low to Medium powered tennis rackets so you will get some help in terms of power generation, with the PD being the slightly more powerful of the two rackets.
+The MP and PD are both Low to Medium powered tennis rackets so you will get some help in terms of power generation, with the PD being the slightly more powerful of the two rackets.

 Recommended Player Level